 3.2.2.
-Using the flasher program
+Using the updater program

-Windows users just double-click the flasher.exe file in Windows explorer and follow the instructions on screen.
-In Windows 8 and above use right mouse click and choose "Run as Administrator" (on flasher.exe).
+Windows users just double-click the update.exe file in Windows explorer and follow the instructions on screen.
+In Windows 8 and above use right mouse click and choose "Run as Administrator" (on update.exe).

-Linux users may run the respective flasher program from a terminal.
+Linux und OSX users may run the respective updater program from a terminal.
 Since the executable bit of the binary is not preserved in the archive, you will have to set it manually first like this:

-\$ sudo chmod +x ./flasher-linux64
+\$ sudo chmod +x ./update-linux32

-After that run the flasher as root:
+After that run the updater as root:

-\$ sudo ./flasher-linux64
+\$ sudo ./update-linux32